 Simon highlights this app specifically because it doesn’t just work on both Mac and iDevices.
 It actually works like iTunes (without the sluggishness) in that you can synchronize the content on your desktop ComicBookLover library with that of your iDevice.
 The desktop client also has some extremely useful tagging features to more easily organize your comics wherever you are.
 For the full review, check out the original ComicBookLover article on both the desktop client and the iPad app.

-You can also check out this review of 8 (talk about comic book galore!) apps released by comic publishers.
+You can also check out the review of 8 (talk about comic book galore!) apps released by comic publishers.
 Each of these apps feature stores, like Marvel, where you can obtain the store’s official comics.
 Many of them have a few comics that are completely free.
 The 8 apps reviewed by Steve include:

 - Comics By comiXology, which comes with 80 free comics,